 - Stress (adrenal fatigue)

 - Damaged microvilli

 - Cystic fibrosis

 - A vegetarian/vegan diet

-Interestingly, if you look at this list, there are several known triggers for Hashimoto’s, including low stomach acid, SIBO, H. pylori, heavy metal toxicity, Celiac disease (gluten sensitivity), and stress.
-Let’s look more closely at the Hashimoto’s connection to issues with the pancreas.
+Pregnant women may be at risk for developing low levels of pancreatic elastase, potentially due to gallbladder issues that result from high estrogen.
+Interestingly, if you look at this list, there are several known triggers for Hashimoto’s, including low stomach acid, SIBO, H. pylori, heavy metal toxicity, celiac disease (gluten sensitivity), and stress.
+Let’s look more closely at how Hashimoto’s is connected to issues with the pancreas.